usds/justice40-tool/docs/decisions/0005-hosting.md

 Cons:
 - We would not be able to launch our website or backend on our expected timeline
 - Would require a lot more build on our part for the data pipeline and tile server
+- Would not have the flexibility to easily run serverless functions if we needed to

 ## Links <!-- optional -->